Crim-oo/PathfindingVisualizer/README.md

     git clone https://github.com/Crim-oo/Montreal-Sundae-Tracker.git
     ```

-2. Set up the `client and the server`
+2. Set up the `client`

     Install the required dependencies:

      ```bash
-    cd server/ && npm i
-    ```
-     ```bash
     cd client/ && npm i
     ```

 3. Run the `application`

-    Enter this command on the folder "server" of the project.
+    Enter this command on the folder "client" of the project.

     ```bash
-    npm run dev
+    npm start
     ```
  ## Credits
 - [Clément Mihailescu's](https://github.com/clementmihailescu/Pathfinding-Visualizer) similar project inspired me a lot for the UI and the project itself